GreenmaskIO/greenmask/docs/release_notes/greenmask_0_1_7.md

 * Added restoration filtering by `--table`, `--schema` and `--exclude-schema` parameters
 * Validate parameters without parameters validates only configuration file
+* Added the `--schema` parameter, which allows to make a schema diff between the previous dump and the current.
+This is useful when you want to check if the schema has changed after the migration.
+By controlling it we can exclude data leakage after migration
 * Validate command divided by many stages that can be controlled using parameters
     * Configuration validation
     * Transformer validation
     * Constraint violation check
     * Data difference check

 ## Improvements